ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 }
 ```

-We've added a `credentials` property to the backend that contains a `certificateIds` property.
-This property is an array containing the id of the client certificate we created earlier.
+This new version has a `credentials` property that contains a `certificateIds` property.
+This property is an array containing the id of the 'certificate' resource we created earlier.
 This will make sure that the client certificate is used for authentication when connecting to the backend.

 Save the `main.bicep` file and run the following command in a PowerShell prompt to deploy the resources.
 Make sure to replace `<your-resource-group>`, `<your-apim-client-instance>`, `<your-apim-backend-instance>`, and `<your-key-vault>` with your own values.